 Wellbeing Type of Stochastic Process

-Туре Gibrat's Law Kalecki's Law Pareto's Law
+Type Gibrat's Law Kalecki's Law Pareto's Law

 Absolute Increasing or Increasing or Constant if the

 Poverty decreasing dependent decreasing dependent reflective boundary is

 upon growth rate upon growth rate at the poverty cut-off.

 Relative Increasing with time Constant Constant if the

 Poverty reflective boundary is

 at the poverty cut-off.

 Non- Increasing Constant Constant

 Normalized

 Inequality

 Location Decreasing with +ve Decreasing Constant

+Normalized growth rate

+Inequality and

+Polarization

-Normalized Inequality growth rate Mobility Diminishing Constant (if the fundamentals are constant) Constant (if the fundamentals are constant)
+Mobility Diminishing Constant (if the Constant (if the

+fundamentals are fundamentals are

+constant) constant)

-More Complex Situations: Trickle Down Theories (Anderson (1964))
+Mixture Distributions and Trickle Down Theories (Anderson (1964))